 The back sliding door opens and Oliver enters carrying a plastic milk crate.
 He opens the pantry and begins pulling cans from selves stocked with a doomsday’s worth of food.
 He’s already dressed for church, wearing a tucked in polo shirt and kaki pants, his everyday attire that but with added black wingtip shoes.
 “Don’t tell Mom I’m getting these.”
 He says, his hands grasping tins of creamed corn and English peas..

 “What are you making?”
-I ask, wanting to escape outside with him, never to see Morgan again.
+I ask, wanting to escape, to never see Morgan again.

 “You want to know?”
 Oliver smiles.
 He and Sunny have been working out, running several miles a day and doing push-ups and sit-ups.
 I’ve even seen them attacking a makeshift punching bag made from an old backpack, filled first with shredded newspapers then with sand.
-It’s made no discernable difference in either of them.
-Still the string bean arms, still the round childlike jawlines.
+It’s made no discernible difference in either of them.
+Still the string bean arms, still the soft jawlines.
 “You really want to know?
 You really, really want to know?”